rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

 RsyncUI and RsyncOSX are GUI´s on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 The main difference between the two apps is how the User Interface (UI) is built.
-It is `rsync` which executes the synchronize data tasks.
-The GUI´s are for organizing tasks, setting parameters to `rsync` and probably make it easier to use `rsync`.
+It is `rsync` which executes the synchronize data tasks in both apps.
+The GUI´s are only for organizing tasks, setting parameters to `rsync` and most likely make it easier to use `rsync`.

 ### Install by Homebrew